mbknor/ddsl/README.markdown

 What is DDSL ?
 ------------------

-DDSl - Dynamic Distributed Service Locator
+DDSL - Dynamic Distributed Service Locator

 ### Dynamic ###